 Another point of interest before reaching Medellín is El Peñon de Guatape, a spectacular viewpoint with 360-degree views of the landscape.
 You can also visit the nearby village of Guatape for a colorful portrait of rural life.

 Duration: 10 hours

-Bus service runs regularly throughout the day usually every half-hour between Bogotá and Medellín.
-Most buses leave from the main terminal in Bogotá, which is aptly named La Terminal, located in the Salitre neighborhood about 3 miles (5 kilometers) west from the city center.
-It’s one of the least expensive ways to make the journey, but it can be very slow depending on traffic.
-Plan to devote about ten hours on the bus to get there.
-Some of the more high-end bus companies like Expreso Bolivariano include amenities like wifi, power outlets, a restroom on board, air-conditioning, and usually a movie at least to help pass the hours.
+Bus service runs regularly throughout the day, usually every half-hour between Bogotá and Medellín.
+Most buses leave from the main terminal in Bogotá, which is aptly named La Terminal, located in the Salitre neighborhood about 3 miles (5 km) west of the city center.
+It's one of the least expensive ways to make the journey, but it can be very slow depending on traffic.
+Plan to devote about 10 hours on the bus to get there.
+Some of the more high-end bus companies, like Expreso Bolivariano, include amenities like WiFi, power outlets, a restroom on board, air-conditioning, and usually a movie, at least to help pass the hours.

 Duration: 9 hours

 If you're looking for a budget-priced adventure, choose a colectivo, a (typically overcrowded) shared van widely used by locals.
 Colectivos dart quickly around traffic, so you're likely to arrive in Medellín in nine hours or less—unless it breaks down on the side of the road, a somewhat common occurrence.
 Keep in mind that colectivos depart only when they are full, and be prepared for a bumpy ride.